jshridha/docker-motioneye/README.md

 ## Hooks

 There are many types of hook can be set in Motion.
-For instance, motion-detector just provides an e-mail notification script as the `on_event_end` hook.
+For instance, dockmotion just provides an e-mail notification script as the `on_event_end` hook.
 Please dig into `motion.conf` and define your own hooks.

 ## Caution